siddharth-pro/gitSiddharth.github.io/_posts/2018-10-06-uart-achieving-timing-closure.markdown

 Also it can be seen that the setup slack is -3.975.
 Negative slack is undesirable as it means the timing requirements are not met.
 Here setup slack is negative, therefore setup timing requirements are not met.

 We need to account for this timing violations by performing timing analysis.
-For Altera FPGAs this can be done by using TimeQuest Timing Analyzer.
+For Altera/Intel FPGAs this can be done by using TimeQuest Timing Analyzer.

 ![Step 3](/assets/images/UART_timing/Step3.png)